Jim-Horn/langleyaero-gatsby/README.md

 ### Updating AUI

 To install or reinstall Asurion UI, run `yarn update-aui`.
 This will uninstall the current version (if already installed), clean Gatsby's file cache, and install either the local copy of AUI, or the latest release, depending on the value of `BUILD_LOCAL_AUI` (`true`/`false`)

+## 🪧 More information

+For more information on Contentful and GatsbyJS, [check out this document](contentful-gatsby.md)